tietokanta/network-dumper/README.md

 - Run the `index.js` file
 - Enjoy

+## Contact

+if you have any questions or need help setting up the dumper shoot me a message on discord at @mkxf

+## Disclaimer

-**Disclaimer:** For educational use only.
+For educational use only.
 The author is not responsible for how this project is used.
 No warranties.